Our Board-certified neurologists have tools such as a 64-slice CT scanner and 1.5T MRI to help diagnose your pet's neurological problem

 If you need guidance, are unable to obtain a referral, or do not have a veterinarian, please contact a Boundary Bay Veterinary Specialty Hospital client care representative at 604-514-8383.

-Dr. Peter Gordon is currently accepting new patients.
 Neurology appointments are scheduled on weekdays.
-Please contact the neurology service at 604-514-8383 if you have questions about an appointment with Dr. Gordon.
+Please contact the neurology service at 604-514-8383 if you have questions about an appointment.

-The initial consult fee is $265.00 plus tax.
+There will be an initial consult fee for the appointment.
 Once your pet has been examined and you have had a discussion with the Neurologist regarding diagnostic and treatment options, you will be presented with an itemized treatment plan for the options presented to you.
 You may accept or decline any option.

 Please bring your pet and any current medications.
 Your family veterinarian should have provided records prior to your visit.
 However, it is a good idea to bring an extra copy of your pet’s records just in case.
 Please bring any x-rays/radiographs that have been performed.
 It is acceptable for your family veterinarian to send digital x-rays/radiographs prior to your visit.